-The student will engage in class instruction, research and analysis of specific topics with a view to providing a more in-depth knowledge and understanding of such areas of concern.
+The student will engage in various modalities of instruction, research and analysis of specific topics with a view to providing a more in-depth knowledge and understanding of such areas of concern.
 Prerequisite: JR/SR Standing.
 (On Demand)

 FORENSIC SCIENCE